anaclumos/extracranial/Research/pages/Letter to Mr. Matt Rickard on 2022-10-03.md

 Dear Mr. Rickard,

 Awesome article.
-I want to give one good example of Screenshots-as-an-API.
+I want to give one good example of Screenshots-as-an-[[API]].

 Unlike the Western market, the [[한민족|Korean]] music market is heavily independent.
 Although YouTube Music has gobbled up the market cap quite significantly, most people still use [[한민족|Korean]] services to listen to music, primarily due to copyright issues for foreign Music services (they don't have [[한민족|Korean]] songs).